The month of June is one that we love because it is the month that signifies the coming of summer and the outings that go hand in hand.

 One of the symbols of San Juan is the fire

-Every year, on the night of June 23rd-24th, and throughout the day of June 24th, events are held across the country in order to celebrate the Saint Jean.
+Every year, on the night of June 23rd-24th, and throughout the day of June 24th, events are held across the country in order to celebrate the Saint John's Eve.

-The Saint Jean in Barcelona is a popular festival: people meet in the streets illuminated by blazing bonfires for the occasion, firecrackers and fireworks are sent flying all over the city and one savors La Coca de San Juan, a typical regional pastry at this time of year.
+The Saint John's Eve in Barcelona is a popular festival: people meet in the streets illuminated by blazing bonfires for the occasion, firecrackers and fireworks are sent flying all over the city and one savors La Coca de San Juan, a typical regional pastry at this time of year.

 The sweet traditional in Catalonia is the "coca de Sant Joan"

-In Madrid, Saint Jean is celebrated throughout the entire city.
+In Madrid, Saint John's Eve is celebrated throughout the entire city.
 The different districts organize vigils that correspond to the beginning of summer activities!
 The biggest bonfires are those of San Francisco el Grande, the Bilbao District, the Elipa, San Pascual or Vicálvaro.

-Whatever the city of Spain in which you decide to spend the Saint Jean, you will not miss out on having fun and enjoying an absolutely incredible atmosphere!
+Whatever the city of Spain in which you decide to spend the Saint John's Eve, you will not miss out on having fun and enjoying an absolutely incredible atmosphere!

 In order to recover from your emotions, take a seat in a Renfe-SNCF in Cooperation chair and relax.
 While we take you home, you have only one thing to think about: the next party that you’re going to celebrate in Spain!